Differential forms, Fukaya $A_\infty$ algebras, and Gromov-Witten axioms: Properties

-The proof requires the following result, which will be proved after the main proposition. \begin{lm} Let $M$ be an orbifold with corners, and $\alpha$ a degree-$0$ current on $M.$ Suppose there is a current $f$ on $\d M$ such that for any $\eta\in A^{top-1}(M),$
+The proof requires the following two results, which will be proved after the main proposition. \begin{lm} Let $M$ be a connected oriented orbifold with corners and let $\alpha$ be a degree-$0$ current on $M.$ Suppose there is a current $f$ on $\d M$ such that for any $\eta\in \Ac^{top-1}(M),$

 Then there is a constant $\kappa\in \R$ such that